 “With good weather we might very well have had another 100 people here tonight,” Mast said.

 Soggy skies might have kept some away, but it didn’t stop the bands from rocking out.
-Playing together were brothers Tom and Jim Robinson, of Harvest Band, which hails from Davis County and has been together for “33 years and 22 wives,” according to Bailey.
-Mark Bailey, of Harvest Band, said he was glad organizers decided to move the concert inside.
+Playing together with brothers Tom and Jim Robinson, Harvest Band, which hails from Davis County has been together for “33 years and 22 wives,” according to Bailey.
+Mark Bailey, of Harvest Band said he was glad organizers decided to move the concert inside.

 “Oh yeah, I think we’d have got dumped on,” Bailey said, during a break in the action.

-Just in case the music wasn’t enough of draw for fans on Saturday night Bailey had plenty of advice to offer as well.
-Resplendent in white tuxedo jacket with tails and red bandana, Bailey said the no matter what the weather was like, the band would keep playing.
+Just in case the music wasn’t enough of draw for fans on Saturday night, Bailey had plenty of advice to offer as well.
+Resplendent in white tuxedo jacket with tails and red bandanna Bailey said the no matter what the weather was like, the band would keep playing.

 “Just keep breathing, and dress nice,” Bailey said.